-Year 4

-Meet the Teacher

-September 2020

-Bellevue Road, Friern Barnet, London N11 3HG

-t: 020 8368 1434 f: 020 8361 6329
+Bellevue Road, Friern Barnet, London N11 3HG t: 020 8368 1434 e: office@hollypark.barnetmail.net www.hollyparkschool.co.uk

-e: office@hollypark.barnetmail.net

-www.hollyparkschool.co.uk

-September 2020
+September 2021

-Dear Families.
+Dear Families,

-Welcome back to a new if slightly unusual academic year at Holly Park.
-We have never been more pleased to see the children.
+Welcome back to a new academic year at Holly Park.
+We are pleased to see the children.
 We are looking forward to what we hope will be another busy and exciting year ahead at school.
 The start of a new academic year is always important for your children but this year more so than ever.
+We hope that this year will run smoothly in terms of the virus and that it will be as close to a normal school year as possible.